Metz Science Park

-The Science Park of Metz is located in the South-East of the city, in the area of Grigy.
-It is the second technology center of Lorraine in terms of workforce, behind the science park of Nancy.
-There are more than 250 companies and 4000 people working in the park.
+Metz Science Park is a French Science Park based in the South-East of the city of Metz, in the area of Grigy.
+It is the second largest technology center of Lorraine in terms of workforce, behind the science park of Nancy.
+There are more than 250 companies and 4,000 people working in the park.

 History

 The park was created in 1983 by the former mayor of the city, Jean-Marie Rausch.

 The first name given to the park was "Technopôle Metz 2000".
 Then, it was renamed "Metz Technopôle" in 2002.

 Facilities

 Transportation

-The place being really close to Luxembourg, Germany and Belgium and having good transportation hubs, it is perfect for big events.
+The place being really close to Luxembourg, Germany and Belgium and having good transportation hubs, ithas been used for big events.

 Since 2013, the bus rapid transit network, the METTIS, links the Science Park with the center of Metz.

 Buildings

 Important international facilities exist in the park :